 Evidence from the Vitality programme globally suggests that physical activity is the most important lifestyle behaviour to target - exercise is easy to measure and track over time; it can be verified; it can be undertaken with no cost; it is a known catalyst for other healthy lifestyle choices; and importantly, it has a close response relationship to health, mortality and productivity.
-In other words, the more exercise a person does, the healthier they become, the more their life expectancy improves, and the more productive they are at work.
+In other words, the more exercise a person does, the healthier they become and the more their life expectancy improves.
 These insights led to the development of the Active Rewards programme in 2015, which forms the core of the Vitality programme today.
-Active Rewards links short-term activity to regular rewards in a complex behavioural structure, allowing members to earn rewards weekly (free Caffè Nero drinks, movie streaming vouchers), monthly (free cinema tickets, heavily-discounted Apple Watch) and annually (enhanced cashback on the Vitality American Express credit card), on an ongoing basis through their exercise.
+Active Rewards links short-term activity to regular rewards in a complex behavioural structure, allowing members to earn rewards weekly (free Caffè Nero drinks, discounted Mindful Chef ingredient boxes), monthly (free cinema tickets, heavily-discounted Apple Watch) and annually (enhanced cashback on the Vitality American Express credit card), on an ongoing basis through their exercise.
 An independent global study published on the Active Rewards with Apple Watch programme - the largest ever behaviour change study on physical activity based on verified data - found that the programme (1) resulted in more activity being undertaken by members, (2) that the increased activity was most pronounced amongst at-risk members, such as those who are obese, and (3) that the increased activity was sustained over time.
 The report can be accessed here1.
-The success of the Active Rewards programme has led Discovery and its global insurance partners to develop an ambitious pledge to get 100m people 20% more active by 2025.
+The success off the Active Rewards program has led Discovery and its global insurance partners to develop an ambitious pledge to get 100 million people 20% more active by 2025.

-The novel coronavirus ("COVID-19") pandemic and the subsequent UK lockdown restrictions required Vitality to innovate and adapt its Vitality reward programme.
-Just prior to the start of the financial year, in April 2020, Vitality launched a new 'Vitality at Home' programme replacing benefits temporarily unavailable during the lockdown with ones more suited to members' new situation.
+The COVID-19 pandemic and the subsequent UK lockdown restrictions required Vitality to innovate and adapt its Vitality reward program.
+In April 2020, Vitality launched a new 'Vitality at Home' programme replacing benefits temporarily unavailable during the lockdown with ones more suited to members' new situation.
 For instance, members could earn activity points using the Peloton or Jennis exercise apps at home; the new partnership with Caffè Nero introduced Coffee at Home (free and discounted coffee via online delivery); and members could earn vouchers for the Rakuten movie service to stream films.
-In addition, VitalityHealth introduced a cashback benefit of up to £5,000 for any member who was hospitalised with COVID-19 whilst also enabling members to have virtual consultations where possible.
-Throughout 2020-21 Vitality continued with these initiatives and have gone on to embed many of them permanently into the programme, as the Company expects some of the changes in member preference and behaviour introduced during the pandemic to persist (e.g. members can earn Rakuten vouchers weekly as well as monthly cinema tickets).
+Throughout 2021-22 Vitality continued with these initiatives and went on to embed many of them permanently into the programme, as the Company expected some of the changes in member preference and behaviour introduced during the pandemic to persist (e.g. members can earn Rakuten vouchers weekly as well as monthly cinema tickets).